 APP-DATE: STORE OCCUPANCY, CLIENTELING AND SHOE FITTING

 In this section, WeAr reviews the best apps and software platforms used by retailers and brands.
-Some of them are available to all stores and markets; others are exclusive to one retailer or territory or have not yet been launched but hopefully inspire readers and help them keep abreast of changes in the digital fashion landscape.
+Some of them are available to all stores and markets; others are exclusive to one retailer or territory, or have not yet been launched – but hopefully all will inspire readers and help them keep abreast of changes in the digital fashion landscape.

 Esther Stein/Jana Melkumova-Reynolds